innovamics/comfor-doc/docs/user/user_preprocessing.md

 - `AMPLITUDE`: Indicates that an amplitude is associated to this constraint
     - `<amplitude_name>`: amplitude name to be applied to this constraint, as specified in the amplitude block.

 At this moment only the only type of constraint is `boundary_conditions`.
-This constraints allows to fix the DOFS of the node.The structure is given by:
+This constraints allows to fix the degrees of freedom of the node.The structure is given by:

 ```xml
 CONSTRAINTS TYPE BOUNDARY_CONDITION